sswastik1/mini-proj-1/README.txt

 Members =

-Hridyansh Dugar - dugar
-Rana Sunjog Singh Thind - ranasunj
+Rana Sunjog Singh Thind
-Swastik Sharma - swastik
+Swastik Sharma

 Collaborators = None, "have not collaborated with anyone else."